HCL-TECH-SOFTWARE/connections-doc/v8/admin/install/cp_install_services_tasks.md

 ## Set up Orient Me for OpenSearch {#orientme_os .section}

-With Connections 8, the only backend for Orient Me is OpenSearch, so you need to update orientme and switch from Elasticsearch 7 to OpenSearch.
+Starting with Connections 8.0, the only backend for Orient Me is OpenSearch, so you need to update orientme and switch from Elasticsearch 7 to OpenSearch.

 **Prerequisites**